gaius-alt/GaiusKnowledgePacks/README.md

 Major story dungeons (Bleak Falls Barrow, Dustman's Cairn, etc.) also have stage-gated cleared / uncleared variants in the dungeon packs.

 ---
+## DEPRICATED.
+DO NOT USE.
+SKYRIMNET NOW HAS ITS OWN BULK IMPORTING TOOL!
 ## Bulk Importer tool

 A small JavaScript snippet that drives the existing **Import Pack** button in the SkyrimNet web UI.
 Picks a folder via the File System Access API, feeds each `.sknpack` file through the same code path the manual button uses, optionally deletes existing same-named packs first.